 - Horsfall, B., Bromfield, L., & McDonald, M. (2010).
 Are social marketing campaigns effective in preventing child abuse and neglect?
 (NCPC Issues No. 32).
 Melbourne: Australian Institute of Family Studies.

 - Klevens, J., & Whitaker, D. J. (2007).
 Primary prevention of child physical abuse and neglect: Gaps and promising directions.
 Child Maltreatment, 12, 364–377.

-- Lamont, A. (forthcoming).
-Risk and protective factors for child abuse and neglect (NCPC Resource Sheet).
+- Lamont, A. & Price-Robertson, R. (2013).
+Risk and protective factors for child abuse and neglect (CFCA Resource Sheet).
 Melbourne: Australian Institute of Family Studies.

 - O’Donnell, M., Scott, D., & Stanley, F. (2008).
 Child abuse and neglect – is it time for a public health approach?
 Australian and New Zealand Journal of Public Health, 32(4), 325–330.

-- Price-Robertson, R., Bromfield, L., & Vassallo, S. (2010).
-The prevalence of child abuse and neglect (NCPC Resource Sheet).
+- Scott, D. (2013).
+The prevalence of child abuse and neglect (CFCA Fact Sheet).
 Melbourne: Australian Institute of Family Studies.

 - Scott, D. (2006).
 Towards a public health model of child protection in Australia.
 Communities, Children and Families Australia, 1(1), 9–16.